Sarrgas/rillion-expense-tracker/README.md

 Welcome to my Expense Tracker for the Rillion home assignment code test.

 ## Running the application
-The simplest way to run the application is to simply clone the repo, open the solution and run the WebApi application.
+The simplest way to run the application is to simply clone the repo, open the solution in your IDE and run the WebApi application.
 For simplicity, I have set up a temporary Azure SQL Server Database in the cloud that the application will use by default.
 This database will be removed on December 1st 2024 or when it has served its purpose.

 ## Setting up local database